-Despite their devastating military and social pulverization in the 1948 war, the Palestinians refused to meekly surrender to the postwar reality.
+Despite their devastating military and social pulverization in the 1948 War, the Palestinians refused to meekly surrender to the postwar reality.
 Palestinians who had fled or been forced from their homes during the war made their way back to the lands and family members in Palestine from which they had been separated.
 Despite a lack of coordination and institutional support, and the brutal and often deadly Israeli attempts to halt or reverse such efforts to return, these returnees increased the Palestinian population inside the post-1948 borders of Israel by as much as 30 percent by the early 1950s.
 As Israel waged what David Ben-Gurion called the “war on infiltration,” Palestinians began to organize their resistance into paramilitary groups, known as fedayeen, which established themselves around Israel’s borders, with the ultimate goal of reclaiming their rights within their homeland.

 The desire to punish the fedayeen, combined with the assumption that Egypt was the linchpin whose submission would lead to a broader regional capitulation, led Israel to begin planning for an attack on Egypt.
 It found allies in France, which had tightened its relationship with Israel after the outbreak of Algeria’s anticolonial war in 1954, and Britain, whose long-standing dominance in Egypt had been shaken by Gamal Abdel Nasser’s rise to power in 1952.

 France and Israel began planning for war against Egypt, and by the end of September the two began to collaborate on drawing up battle plans.
 Both hoped to involve the British, and a secret meeting held between 22 and 24 October in Sèvres, France, concretized the joint Israeli-French-British political and military plans to overthrow the Nasser regime.
 Israel was to invade the Sinai, after which Britain and France would intervene and force the two sides to withdraw from the Canal Zone on the pretense of bringing the hostilities to a halt.
 On 29 October, the Protocol of Sèvres was put into action: Israeli forces occupied the Sinai Peninsula up to the Suez Canal, after which Britain and France bombed Cairo and landed troops at the northern end of the canal.